 Is your VPN safe or not?

 VPNs are expected to protect the user’s privacy and they do by rerouting traffic through a secure communication protocol.
+In fact, the best VPN providers will ensure that this is being done.
 The secure protocol hides the communication and flow of traffic.
 It helps users in bypassing the geographic restrictions of a few internet services and blocks from getting censored by intruders.
 According to researchers, of 14 VPN service providers that they researched, only four had partial protections.
 Only four VPN service providers are upgraded to IPv6 and able to provide security from getting exposed.

 Virtual Private Network (VPN) is a vital element for online security.
 It develops the trust that no one is able to find your internet access.
 For example, if you access your bank account to make any payment, VPN assures security.
 But as we are seeing, VPNs are not totally secure and here we have listed a few reasons supporting our statement.

 Anonymous nature cannot be fully true

 You spend so much monthly on VPN to keep your online identity anonymous and to maintain the privacy of your internet browsing.
 Well, you should understand that there is no such thing called ‘anonymous’ when you are online.
 Though your VPN provider promises to have an anonymous service without logging, it cannot be verified.
 It is just blind trust without any tools to prove the ethnicity of the VPN.

 What is expected from a VPN provider – transparency or anonymity?
 Important is your VPN should appreciate your anonymity and keep your browsing private.
 Whereas, such networks are in short supply.